It's likely that a routine blood test showing a high platelet count will be your first indication that you have thrombocytosis.

 Besides taking your medical history, examining you physically and running tests, your doctor may ask you about factors that could affect your platelets, such as any recent surgical procedures, blood transfusions or infections.
 You may be referred to a doctor who specializes in blood diseases (hematologist).

 Your doctor will look for what's causing your high platelet count, including determining whether it's reactive thrombocytosis due to an underlying condition or whether there's no apparent cause, which could indicate essential thrombocythemia or another bone marrow disorder.

-Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be well prepared.
-Here's some information to help you get ready, and what to expect from your doctor.
+Here's some information to help you get ready and to know what to expect from your doctor.

 What you can do

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.